logzio/logz-docs/_source/logzio_collections/_log-sources/java.md

 </div>

-### MDC
+#### More options

-You can add mapped diagnostic context (MDC) to your logs.
+You can optionally add mapped diagnostic context (MDC) and markers to your logs.

+#### MDC

-Each key-value pair you define is added to every log line while the thread is alive.
+When you add MDC to your logs, each key-value pair you define is added log lines while the thread is alive.

 So this code sample...